Kentucky Court Records

 Get the relevant expungement petition process forms.
 There are different forms for different cases.
 Identify the forms of interest in the case.
 Below are some:

-Requestors must download and complete the appropriate forms, submit them at the Circuit Court Clerk’s Office where the case was filed originally and pay all applicable fees.
-Misdemeanor expungement costs $100, and if the expunction does not get approval, the court will refund $50.
+Requestors must download and complete the appropriate forms, submit them at the Circuit Court Clerk’s Office where the case was filed originally, and pay all applicable fees.
+Misdemeanor expungement costs $100, and if the expunction is not approved, the court typically refunds $50.
 Felony convictions attract an initial payment of $50.
 If the court grants the expungement, an additional $250 becomes necessary.
-Failure to pay the full charges may lead to the vacation of the sentence, but no expungement.
+Failure to pay the full charges may result in the vacation of the sentence, but not in the expungement of the record.
 The accepting authority receives cash, credit card, money order, or certified check payments.

 Do Sealed Records Show up In Kentucky Background Checks?